 These auxiliary items may include creative ways of holding open the door or providing additional security.
 In many cases the auxiliary items create an egress problem, for example, additional locks or surface bolts (most egress doors must unlatch with one operation), chains or creative devices used with panic hardware, or electronic access control products that have not been installed with the required release devices for code compliance.
-Hardware used on fire doors must be listed for that use, and items not listed for use on a fire door must be removed.
+Hardware used on fire doors must be listed for that purpose, and items not listed for use on a fire door must be removed.
 Holes left by the removal of auxiliary items must be filled in accordance with NFPA 80, typically either with steel fasteners, or with the same material as the door or frame.
+Fire door caulk is now available but there are limitations on door material, fire rating, and hole size.

 Field preparation for these auxiliary items may also create a problem on fire doors.
 NFPA 80 limits job site preparation of fire doors to holes for surface-applied hardware, function holes for mortise locks, and holes for labeled viewers.
-The maximum hole diameter is 1 inch (25 mm), except holes for cylinders which may be any diameter (Note: The 2016 edition of NFPA 80 includes several changes with regard to job-site preparations.
-Refer to page 18.).
-Protection plates may be fieldinstalled, and wood and composite doors may be undercut in the field a maximum of 3/4 inch (19 mm) (check with the door manufacturer first).
+Until the 2016 edition of the standard, the maximum hole diameter was 1 inch (25 mm), except holes for cylinders which may be any diameter.
+The 2016 and 2019 editions of NFPA 80 allow round holes up to 2 inches (51 mm) in diameter to be prepared in the field, if allowed by the manufacturers' listings.
+Protection plates may be field-installed, and wood and composite doors may be undercut in the field a maximum of 3/4 inch (19 mm) (check with the door manufacturer first).
 Field modifications beyond what is allowed by NFPA 80 may void the label and require re-labeling of the assembly.
-New fire door caulk is now available but there are limitations on door material and hole size.